-Today’s operators, drivers, surgeons, and technicians don’t want to “operate” a machine – they want to communicate with it as naturally as they would with another human being.
+Today's operators, drivers, surgeons, and technicians don't want to "operate" a machine — they want to communicate with it as naturally as they would with another human being.
 This shift from mechanical control to intuitive experience is not optional.
 It is now a competitive necessity across every major industry.
+Human machine interface hmi development has accordingly matured from a niche discipline into a core product engineering competency.

-The message is clear: organizations that treat HMI as an afterthought will be outpaced by those who treat it as a strategic advantage.
+The message is clear: organizations that treat HMI Design as an afterthought will be outpaced by those who treat it as a strategic advantage.

-Advanced sensors
+Advanced Sensors

 • 3D time-of-flight and infrared cameras for precise mid-air gesture recognition